SERVICE-DECLARATION-PROTOCOL

 metadata: Metadata

-Where metadata is service-specific node activeness metadata.
+where metadata is a service-specific node activeness metadata.

-The message MUST be signed by the zk_id key associated with the declaration_id.
+The message must be signed by the zk_id key associated with the declaration_id.

-The nonce MUST increase monotonically by every message sent for the declaration_id.
+The nonce must increase monotonically by every message sent for the declaration_id.

 Withdraw Message